Aikido, the way with Aiki

 we need to change"

 All the things I’m talking about here, I am well aware, certainly may only be one of many more parts when it comes to give a complete explanation of Aiki in Aikido.
-But really, I can only talk about this particular type or part of Aiki which I have come to understand myself, to the degree I understand it right now, that is of course.
+But really, I can only talk about those things which I have come to understand myself, to the degree I understand them, that is of course.

 "our Aikido too, could come